BrianSlick/Book-UITableViewGuide/14.MultipleRowSelection/MultipleRowSelection.md

 This is a much older technique than what was shown in the first project, but it remains a perfectly viable means of accomplishing the goal.
 A couple of differences relative to the first project to note:

 * We are not relying on the table view to keep track of selection state at all
 * This means we really don't care about "selected" or "deselected" from the table's point of view.
-We simple treat each row as a button press, and go handle our own logic internally
+We simply treat each row as a button press, and go handle our own logic internally
 * With the built-in capability, we are largely limited to Apple's UI.
 Here we have much more flexibility.
 The simple checkmark used here could instead be a much more radical visual indicator.

 ## Overall Summary